 Another benefit to a spincast is that the gearing and mechanisms are all kept inside a reel case.
 You won’t be able to see what is happening with the spool or the line on the spool.
 This can be both a good thing and a bad thing.

-A spinning reel, on the other hand, is all open so you can see what is happening with your spool, reel mechanisms, and line.
-A spinning reel combo designed for crappie are usually the only ones used by professional anglers, and even some beginning and intermediate anglers may prefer to learn with an open spinning reel.
+A spinning reel, on the other hand, is all open, so you can see what is happening with your spool, reel mechanisms, and line.
+A spinning reel combo designed for crappie is usually the only one used by professional anglers, and even some beginning and intermediate anglers may prefer to learn with an open spinning reel.

 An open spinning reel won’t have a drag trigger or button at the bottom of the aluminum spool case and instead will need to be adjusted at the top of the open reel.
 This helps with balancing issues and makes the overall feel of the rod and reel combo much better for professionals and beginners alike.